oscar-stack/vagrant-bolt/README.md

 ------------

 * Vagrant 2.2.0+ is required for this plugin.
-* Bolt 1.5+ needs to be installed on the platform machine and accessible on the path.
+* Bolt 1.10+ needs to be installed on the platform machine and accessible on the path.
 Use the `bolt_exe` config parameter if it is not on the path.
 * Ruby 2.3+

 Known Issues
 ------------

-* Machine names with hyphens in them are not valid in bolt 1.5.0.
-This is because of <https://tickets.puppetlabs.com/browse/BOLT-1022>.
+* Machine names with hyphens in them are not valid until bolt 1.10.0.
+Please upgrade to Bolt 1.10.0+ to use hyphens in the machine names.